Psychological Causes for Phantom Limb Pain

 The Correlation Between Negative Affectivity and Phantom Limb Pain

 Dr. Richard A. Sherman’s research (1989) lays the foundation for the contemporary theory of the interaction between psychological factors and PLP.
 His study of the amputee experience of stress shows that 37% of the research subjects underwent more intense PLP after a stressful event, yet 44% of them displayed a remarkable increase in stress levels due to phantom limb syndrome .
 In other words, stress and PLP appear to correlate closely and have bidirectional relationships, which is in line with later studies of the vicious cycle formed by phantom limb syndrome and negative emotive factors such as depression, stress, anxiety, fatigue, and insomnia.
 It is worth noting that, recent research has shown high prothesis satisfaction can significantly improve amputees’ mental state .

 The study of psychological contribution to PLP is still insufficient.
-The subject about the influence of emotion on PLP remains controversial, but by making a comprehensive review of existing research, we can presume that psychological variables do not seem to cause PLP, but they are likely to affect the severity and perception of pain experience, thus the influence of emotive factors on PLP cannot be underestimated.
+The subject about the influences of emotion on PLP remains controversial, but by making a comprehensive review of existing research, we can presume that psychological variables do not seem to cause PLP, but they are likely to affect the severity and perception of pain experience, thus the influence of emotive factors on PLP cannot be underestimated.

 In a unique time like this, emotional impact caused by social distance and isolation may exacerbate the symptoms of PLP, so knowing how to deal with fear and stress is essential in these days.

 Fisher K, & Hanspal RS.
 (1998).
 Phantom pain, anxiety, depression, and their relation in consecutive patients with amputated limbs: case reports.
 British Medical Journal, 316(7135), 903–90

 Katz, J. (1992).
 Psychological contributions to phantom limbs.
 Canadian Journal of Psychiatry, 37, 282-29